marshallshen/security_architecture_and_engineering/logging.md

 TODO: links

 ### Lesson: good log file facilitates good protection.
-> Log files are "extraneous": you don't need them when things are going well.
+* Log files are "extraneous": you don't need them when things are going well.

-> Run cron jobs in log file to detect malicious acts.
+* Run cron jobs in log file to detect malicious acts.

+> ### What is shadowed password file
-> Shadowed password file: file hashed password is stored, can be only used in `priviledge file`, only `root` can read it.
+> File hashed password is stored, can be only used in `priviledge file`, only `root` can read it.

 ### Location of log files
 * Many different system components can produce logs